 Wouldn't the world be a much safer place if we were all working on our thoughts and emotions?
 If there is no shame in focusing on your physical health, then there is no shame in working on your mental health.
 My name is Dr. Steven Walker and I challenge you to do this work and put down the self-help books and quick fixes.
-Come into one of my two Tampa Bay locations or we can talk by phone and online with Skype or FaceTime.
-Please read my reviews on Google.
-You can also find interesting and helpful information about psychology on my Facebook and YouTube page, or join my network on LinkedIn or follow me on Twitter.
+We can talk by phone and/or online with Skype, FaceTime, or ZOOM.
+Read my Google reviews.
+You can find interesting and helpful information about psychology on my Facebook and YouTube page, join my network on LinkedIn or follow me on Twitter.

 ALL MAJOR CREDIT CARDS, MEDICARE, AND MOST OF THE MAJOR HEALTH INSURANCE COMPANIES ACCEPTED.